 5. Greek Salad

-Many Greek dishes are simple dishes that highlight the freshness of its ingredients.
-No dish exemplifies this better than the classic Greek or horiatiki salad.
+Much of the food in Greece are simple dishes that highlight the freshness of its ingredients.
+No Greek dish exemplifies this better than the classic Greek or horiatiki salad.

 Greek salad is made with fresh tomatoes, cucumbers, onions, capers, and kalamata olives.
 It’s topped with a block of feta cheese and dressed with olive oil, salt, pepper, and oregano.